 Hyperinflation is defined as the rapid increase in prices for goods and services.
-The term hyperinflation can also describe a period in which consumer prices are rapidly increasing.
+Hyperinflation can also describe a period in which consumer prices are rapidly increasing.
 This is more commonly seen when the inflation rates are more than 50% per month.

-There are three leading causes of hyperinflation, monetary expansion, government fiscal policy, and exchange rate depreciation.
+Three leading causes of hyperinflation are monetary expansion, government fiscal policy, and exchange rate depreciation.
 A country’s central bank will generally implement monetary expansion by lowering interest rates or printing money to combat an economic downturn.
 Government fiscal policy includes heavy borrowing from abroad or various levels of taxation that lead to unsustainable public debt levels.
-Exchange rate depreciation occurs when a country’s currency rapidly loses value against foreign currencies because its economy is weak.
+Exchange rate depreciation occurs when a country’s currency rapidly loses value against foreign currencies because of its weak economy.
 This also leads to a decrease in the foreign capital inflow.

 For hyperinflation to occur, all three variables must be present.
 It does not necessarily require a rapid decline in the value of a nation’s money supply but rather an increase in prices that outstrips the growth rate in the money supply.
-In general, hyperinflation occurs when the inflation rate is more than 50% for over one month.
+Hyperinflation generally occurs when the inflation rate is more than 50% for over one month.

 How to Protect Yourself From Consequences Of Hyperinflation

 One can take precautions to protect themselves from the consequences of hyperinflation.
 To do so, it would be prudent to keep a store of supplies in case one’s source of income is significantly reduced.
-This will require having some cash on hand and purchasing goods or assets that are tradable- for example, gold bullion.
-It may also be wise to invest in businesses, property, or even speculate in forex markets to earn additional income.
-One should also be aware that currency risk is a potential downside in these types of investments.
+This will require having some cash on hand and purchasing tradable goods or assets- for example, gold bullion.
+It may also be wise to invest in businesses, property or even speculate in forex markets to earn additional income.
+One should also be aware that currency risk is a potential downside in these investments.

 How Hyperinflation Happens